 Quite a bit of time has lapsed since the last Baby Essentials post, and while I was hoping to share what has worked for me sooner, I’m glad I’ve had more time under my belt as a mom (and now expectant mom again) to really put these items to the test.
-I know it is true that every baby is different and what may work well for one might not for the other, but I will absolutely use these essentials with baby number two and hope they work out as beautifully as they have with number one.
+I know it is true that every baby is different and what may work well for one might not for the other.
+However, I will absolutely use these baby essentials with little one number two and hope they work out as beautifully as they have with number one.

 A Comfy Rocking Chair

-I understand this is a typical nursery item, but just in case you’re on the fence about whether or not you need a rocker I am here to tell you to get the rocker.
-I have spent endless hours in the chair, rocking, nursing, pumping, reading, snuggling, and sleeping (hello crazy nights) and it will be moved from our little guy’s room to baby number two’s room for the same uses.
-We purchased a higher quality chair and am so happy to have made that choice since it has held up beautifully and still looks new – even after over a year and a half of use and a move.
+Sure this is a typical nursery item, but just in case you’re on the fence about whether or not you need a rocker I am here to tell you to get the rocker.
+I have spent endless hours in our chair rocking, nursing, pumping, reading, snuggling, and sleeping (hello crazy nights).
+It will be moved from our little guy’s room to baby number two’s room for the same uses.
+We purchased a high quality chair and am so happy to have made that choice since it has held up beautifully and still looks new – even after over a year and a half of use and a move.

 To fit the feel and theme of our nursery we purchased our chair from Pottery Barn Kids. (our upholstery is light gray chenille tweed)